-Up to 8 scenes with different settings for the light channels 1-3 or 1-4 can be activated.
+Up to 8 scenes with different settings for the light channels 1-2/3/4 (depending on model) can be activated.

 Brightness

 The sending conditions of the measured brightness value, a threshold value with hysteresis, a lux correction value and a room reflection factor can be set here.
 For detectors with constant light control, the correction of the measured brightness value can be fixed via parameters or via a Teach-in object.